vwdata-p3/vwdata-p3.github.io/demo.md

 but you can take their role
 via panel "**(3)**" marked "Judge".
-Just copy a pseudonym you retrieved via panel (2) into the textbox, select whose ("Researcher" or "Investigator") pseudonym is being depseudonymised, and press "Sign" to create the warrant.
+Just copy a pseudonym you retrieved via panel (2) into the text box, select whose ("Researcher" or "Investigator") pseudonym is being depseudonymised, and press "Sign" to create the warrant.